 attending scenes of crime, accidents and other major incidents to preserve, examine and record evidence

-making sure that police cordons are in place and that the scene is secure and protected from disturbance
+making sure that police cordons are in place and that the scene is secure and protected from contamination

 assessing the scene to decide the best approach to collecting and dealing with evidence